Substance Abuse Resources in Inverness

 This form of treatment is for those with a dependency that is less severe, or have already been through the other levels of care.
 With outpatient programs, the client travels to the site for services 10–15 hours every week.
 The duration of an outpatient program can be from 3–6 months, or sometimes up to a year or more.
 Outpatient services can include 12-step programs, group therapy, individual or family therapy and aftercare services.

 It’s possible the route to recovery may be better served by gaining some distance from home.
 Friends and family may offer a reservoir of support, but they cannot take the place of medical professionals trained to treat and counsel you.
 A national treatment facility provides the most recent medical innovations, the time necessary to reflect and the therapeutic necessities for a full recovery.
 There are many options when it comes to battling drug or alcohol addiction.
 Be familiar with all the resources open to you.
 Consider if it’s reasonable to achieve sobriety if your immediate circumstances don’t change.

-There are eight treatment centers within 25 miles of Inverness.
 Even though help can be obtained in one of these local treatment centers, traveling to another city for care from a national brand may be necessary.
 This is often the best solution for a number of reasons.

 Privacy is often a concern for individuals with struggling with addiction.
 Some may feel deep shame and prefer to recover away from their small community.
 Another advantage in seeking treatment in a different city is the range of services as a larger treatment center can offer programs that a smaller one cannot.
 Choosing the recovery option that is best for you can be frustrating, but remember, you are only one phone call away from the help you need.
-The Recovery Village can help you find the right treatment center for your unique situation.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.